HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-10-Moving my Blog from Wordpress to Github Pages.md

 ![description](/images/yyyy/mm/imagename.ext)
 ```

-This assumes that you also sort the images into years and months folders.
+This assumes that you also sort your images into years and months folders.

 On Wordpress I sometimes used subtitles under images.
 In the converted blog entries, the subtitles are simply text, which doesn't really look good.
 I use a code block like this: